Sierra Nevada Bighorn Sheep

 Appearance

-Sierra bighorn range in color from white to dark brown, with a white rump and dark tail.
+Sierra Nevada bighorn sheep range in color from white to dark brown, with a white rump and dark tail.
 There is some seasonal change in coloration due to the shedding of a thicker winter layer.
 Specialized hooves with adhesive soles provide traction in steep rocky terrain.
-Female bighorn (ewes) can weigh up to 70 kilograms (155 lb) and have shorter, narrow horns, while male bighorn (rams) can weigh as much as 100 kilograms (220 lb) and have massive, curving horns.
+Female bighorn (ewes) have shorter, narrow horns, while male bighorn (rams) have massive, curving horns.
 The horns of both rams and ewes are composed of a dense layer of keratin covering a core of bone.
+The Sierra Nevada bighorn sheep's specialized hooves are not only essential for navigating their rocky habitats but also play a crucial role in their mating rituals, where males engage in horn-clashing contests to establish dominance.
+Their horns, which grow continuously, add a new layer each year, creating distinct growth rings that can be used to estimate the animal's age.

 Distribution